ntdevlabs/tiny11builder/README.md

 Also included is an unattended answer file, which is used to bypass the Microsoft Account on OOBE and to deploy the image with the `/compact` flag.
 It's open-source, **so feel free to add or remove anything you want!** Feedback is also much appreciated.

 Also, for the very first time, **introducing tiny11 core builder**!
-A more powerful script, designed for a quick and dirty development testbed.
+A more powerful script, designed for a quick and dirty development tested.
 Just the bare minimun, none of the fluff.
 This script generates a significantly reduced Windows 11 image.
 However, it's not suitable for regular use due to its lack of serviceability - you can't add languages, updates, or features post-creation. tiny11 Core is not a full Windows 11 substitute but a rapid testing or development tool, potentially useful for VM environments.

 Instructions: